apssouza22/security-architecture/README.md

 # Security Architecture
 This project demonstrates how to integrate several security mechanisms and technologies to tackle common security challenges such as authentication, authorization, and secure communication.

+Watch the [video](https://youtu.be/XaDp3lyHUJc) for a detailed explanation of the project.

 ### Understanding Security Challenges in Distributed Systems